blackchip-org/step/README.md

 This may only be useful for me.
 Your mileage may vary.

+This does not work on Mac OS X. See the BUGS section for more information.

 ## Overview

 Follow along with this overview by cloning the repository, changing to the